mihai3636/FirecrackerPlayground/firecracker/src/devices/src/virtio/net/README.txt

 self.rx_deferred_frame
 is set to true and the whole reading from tap stops.

+UPDATE:

+WARNING:

+DO NOT get rid of deferred frame completely! a deferred frame could be because of the rate limiter OR because there are not enough RX queues available.

 Second interrupt is on the self.queue_evts[RX_INDEX].as_raw_fd() descriptor.
 This one is triggered by the Guest I assume and it does so in order